-- > The CRD IV, targeting credit institutions' and investment firms' worldwide activities, imposes constraints on the variable remuneration structure of employees considered as assuming significant risks (hereinafter "CRD IV regulated staff"), including notably to defer a part of the variable compensation and to pay a part of the variable compensation in the form of financial instruments indexed on the long-term interests of the bank, as well as a cap on the variable compensation as a multiple of fixed compensation: - > Directives AIFMD and UCITS V, applicable to asset management firms' worldwide activities, impose constraints on the variable remuneration structure of employees identified as assuming significant risks (hereinafter "AIFMD and UCITS V regulated staff"), including notably a requirement to defer a part of the variable compensation and to pay a part of the variable compensation in the form of financial instruments which reflect the performance of the funds under management; - > The French Banking Law, targeting worldwide market and treasury operations, requires the Group to isolate in a separate subsidiary proprietary trading operations not linked to client activities and to ensure determination of the remuneration of the market operators in consistency with the organizational rules and internal functioning of activities, so that the remuneration does not encourage risk-taking without link to the pre-defined objectives; - > The Volcker Rule, applicable to the worldwide scope of market operators, prohibits certain proprietary activities and requires that the compensation arrangements do not incentivize the activities prohibited by the Rule nor excessive or impudent risk-taking; - > MIFID, implemented with the objective to protect the markets, and concerning employees providing investment and related services to clients in the EU / EEA, requires that the compensation arrangements encourage responsible professional behavior towards clients and help avoid conflict of interest; - Solvency II, applicable to insurance and reinsurance companies of the EU / EEA, requires setting remuneration policy compliant with the company strategy and with risk-management objectives, incorporating measures aimed at avoiding conflict of interest, promoting sound and efficient risk management, and not encouraging risk-taking exceeding the risk tolerance limit of the entity.
+- > The CRD IV, targeting credit institutions' and investment firms' worldwide activities, imposes constraints on the variable remuneration structure of employees considered as assuming significant risks (hereinafter "CRD IV regulated staff"), including notably deferral of a part of the variable compensation and payment of a part of the variable compensation in the form of financial instruments indexed on the long-term interests of the bank, as well as a cap on the variable compensation as a multiple of fixed compensation; - Directives AIFMD and UCITS V, applicable to asset management firms' worldwide activities, impose constraints on the variable remuneration structure of employees identified as assuming significant risks (hereinafter - "AIFMD and UCITS V regulated staff"), including notably a requirement to defer a part of the variable compensation and to pay a part of the variable compensation in the form of financial instruments which reflect the performance of the funds under management; - > The French Banking Law, targeting worldwide market and treasury operations, requires the Group to isolate in a separate subsidiary proprietary trading operations not linked to client activities and to ensure determination of the remuneration of the market operators in consistency with the organizational rules and internal functioning of activities, so that the remuneration does not encourage risk-taking without link to the pre-defined objectives; - > The Volcker Rule, applicable to the worldwide scope of market operators, prohibits certain proprietary activities and requires that the compensation arrangements do not incentivize the activities prohibited by the Rule nor excessive or impudent risk-taking; - MIFID, implemented with the objective to protect the clients, and concerning employees providing investment and related services to clients in the EU / EEA, requires that the compensation arrangements encourage responsible professional behavior and fair treatment of clients;

+Solvency II, applicable to insurance and reinsurance companies of the EU / EEA, requires setting remuneration policy compliant with the company strategy and with risk-management objectives, incorporating measures aimed at avoiding conflict of interest, promoting sound and efficient risk management, and not encouraging risk-taking exceeding the risk tolerance limit of the entity.
 The Directive recommends a balance between the fixed and variable remuneration components and requires that a substantial part of the variable of the employees having significant impact on the risk profile of the entity be deferred over time.

-The remuneration policy of Société Générale Group incorporates the different constraints listed above in the following manner:
+The remuneration policy of Societe Generale Group incorporates the different constraints listed above in the following manner:

-- > Ex-ante, taking into account risks while defining variable envelopes and individual allocations (cf. 2.3.1): - for the entire Group, applying quantitative financial indicators factoring in risks and also qualitative indicators in the definition of variable envelopes and, at individual level, including objectives related to risks and compliance management and to taking into account client interests and client satisfaction; - in addition, within Global Banking and Investor Solutions (GBIS) and International Banking and Financial Services (IBFS), conducting independent annual evaluations by Risks and Compliance divisions regarding risks and compliance management by entities / activities which have a major impact on the Group's risks profile and by employees regulated in the sense of the CRD IV, AIFMD, UCITS V operating in these entities / activities
+- > Ex-ante, taking into account risks while defining variable envelopes and individual allocations (cf. 2.3.1): - for the entire Group,taking into account quantitative financial indicators factoring in risks and also qualitative indicators that can include criteria related to risks and compliance management, respect of client interests and client satisfaction; - in addition, within Global Banking and Investor Solutions (GBIS), International Banking and Financial Services (IBFS) and French Retail Banking (RBDF), conducting independent annual evaluations by Risks and Compliance divisions regarding risks and compliance management by the core businesses which have a major impact on the Group's risks profile and by employees regulated in the sense of the CRD IV, AIFMD, UCITS V operating in these core businesses.

-Via the mechanisms described above, absence of direct link between commercial performance and variable remuneration is ensured.
+Via the mechanisms described above, the variable remuneration is not directly and solely correlated to the revenues generated.